jamesturk/intro-git-lab/README.md

 ## Part 3 - Viewing Changes with `git diff`

-Run the command `python3 part3.py` this will make some changes to your local files, but will not commit them.
+Run the command `python3 changes.py` this will make some changes to your local files, but will not commit them.
 (Do not commit them either!)

 Then take a look at these changes with `git diff`, open up part3.txt and answer the questions based on the changes you see.

+Be sure to commit your changes!
+There is no `check.py` step for this part.

 ## Part 4 - Submitting to Gradescope